remowxdx/AoC-2023/README.md

 to solve this problem.
 The second part I was too tired to do it...
 On the 13th I found a somewhat faster way, but it's still too slow.
-I'll let the computer work all the night.
+I let the computer work all the night, but still didn't terminate the computation.

-Hopefully tomorrow I'll find the solution.
+On day 17 I revisited the problem, changing my approach: instead of recursing on every "?", I splitted the record on the "."'s end multiplied the ways for every chunk.
+Still it wasn't fast enough, but adding a cache on the chunks I got a good enough speed.
+Now it takes about 20 seconds on my computer.

 ## Day 13